by Blair Pedersen, OrbitRemit

-The best advice for finding the right style of house is to be open minded.
+The best advice for finding the right style of the house is to be open-minded.
 Try to think 5-6 years in the future and make sure you choose the type of house that suits your desired lifestyle.

 Location, location, location